JonahKoebernick/Spotify_Genre_GUI/README.md

 # Spotify_Genre_GUI
 A web application GUI that communicates with the Spotify API

+The figma mock-up can be found at https://www.figma.com/file/cPUeVzT3Fews4zMjybUbUNKz/Spotify-Table-GUI?node-id=1%3A2

 The Following is a GUI that displays an array of circles on a screen, each representing a different music genre.
 The user or in the preferred use case users can increase/decrease the size of the circles to affect their chances of playing